scalyr/agent-poc/k8s/README.md

 to create the necesary Kubernetes resources.

 1. Create the Scalyr namespace.

   All resources will be created in a namespace called `scalyr`.

       kubectl create namespace scalyr
 2. Create a secret with a write logs API key from your test account.

   To obtain a write logs API key, log into the account provided to you by Scalyr and go to [API keys](https://logstaging.scalyr.com/keys) page.
   Copy an existing key with "Write" access in the "Log Access Keys" section.

   Then create a secret with that value:

       kubectl create secret generic scalyr-api-key --namespace=scalyr --from-literal=scalyr-api-key="<YOUR KEY>"

+3. Create required Kubernetes resources.

-2. Create the config map and service account.
+  Create the configuration state and service account used by the Scalyr Agent container.

       kubectl create -f k8s/configmap.yaml
       kubectl create -f k8s/scalyr-service-account.yaml